datolya/rustify-your-projects/_includes/article.md

 uv pip install -r requirements.txt
 ```

-You'll notice this process wraps up in well under a minute.
-This is despite our having used some of the most feared
+You'll notice this process wraps up within a few seconds, n total we count `3.802` seconds elapsed.
+This is despite our
-data-intensive packages.
+having used some of the most feared data-intensive packages.
+In comparison, running a Poetry setup without pre-defined
+package versions and using `poetry install`, the time needed to completion was almost **2 minutes** at `1:59.74`, and with
+CPU usage at 88% (instead of 42% with `uv`).

 At this point, we now have a functional working environment.
 We're ready to start creating things 🛠️

 Now assume we've progressed in our work.
 Some living and breathing code has been added to the repository.
 Soon, it will
 be easier to maintain code with some common functional and style requirements.
 There's an ample and relatively standard